 far cry from the endless green hills and quiet

-lawns of those in the US--here you'll find people's homes right next door.
+lawns of those in the US and Canada -- here you'll find people's homes right next door.

 What they think of that is hard to tell; at least the